kailash-manasarovar/statement/docs/crimes/protagonists/vidal-sastre.md

 #### 1. Mark

 - This was the man I saw most often at the conservatory, and I was always anxious around him.
-- Tall, muscular, always dressed in black; I would recognize this man immediately if I saw him again.
+- Tall, muscular, bad-tempered, and always dressed in black; I would recognize this man immediately if I saw him again.
 - He was the man [Patricia Penny *introduced* me to in Benijembla](../../timeline/2022/november.md#walking-in-benijembla-with-the-english-ladies) the week before he turned up at class after swapping with the [good-looking one who had just set up the love-triangle trick with Ana](../../timeline/2022/november.md#the-trumpet-teacher).
 - He was the man that [stalked me at Lourdes](../../timeline/2021/march.md#the-portuguese-man-next-door) in 2020, perhaps also setting up sedated-rape events in my studio there.
 - I remember him [driving Auggie](../../timeline/2001-to-2010/2001.md#amsterdam) in 2001 in Amsterdam, along with [the man who set up a fake job interview with me in 2016](#6-viktor-or-danny-the-man-that-interviewed-me-for-a-job-in-2016).
 They were both in the bar the night before.